Not actual patients.

 Sweat less.
 Save more.

-Ask your dermatologist if QBREXZA is right for you and how the
+Ask your dermatologist if QBREXZA is right for you and you may be able to receive QBREXZA for:

 As little as $0 For commercially insured,